 NP isn’t cancer.
-Although skin changes can sometimes be a symptom of cancer, itchy skin is rarely a sign.
+Although skin changes can sometimes be a symptom of cancer, the Dana-Farber Cancer Institute says that itchy skin is rarely a sign.

-Melanoma skin cancer may itch, but it looks like a mole and can be on any part of your body — not necessarily on your back.
+Melanoma skin cancer may itch.
+But melanoma looks like a mole and can be on any part of your body, not necessarily on your back.

 A blood cancer called polycythemia vera causes itchiness after a warm shower or bath, but itching is just one of its many symptoms.
 Other signs include dizziness, headache, fatigue, and trouble breathing.